Zhang Qingwei: Political career

 Zhang joined the Chinese Communist Party (CCP) in December 1992.
 In 2002, less than ten years after he joined the party, he was appointed to the 16th Central Committee of the CCP, the party's top authority.
 At age 41 he was the youngest full member of the committee.
 He has subsequently been elected to full memberships of the 17th and 18th Central Committees.

 In August 2011 Zhang left Comac and was appointed acting governor of Hebei Province, replacing Chen Quanguo, who had been promoted to Party Secretary of Tibet Autonomous Region.
 In January 2012 he was officially elected by the Hebei Provincial Congress as governor, and reelected in January 2013.
 Zhang was one of the earliest examples of rocket scientists taking on major political posts in China, a trend that intensified following Xi Jinping's ascension to the General Secretary of the Chinese Communist Party in 2012, with many "space alumni" joining government ranks thereafter.
 Zhang was transferred to Heilongjiang to serve as party secretary in April 2017, becoming the fourth official born after 1960 to assume a provincial party secretary post.

 On 18 October 2021, he was transferred to central China's Hunan province and appointed Party Secretary, the top political position in the province.
+On March 10, 2023, during the 14th National People's Congress, he was appointed Vice Chairman of the Standing Committee of the National People's Congress.